Genomon-Project/paplot-doc/install.rst

 https://github.com/Genomon-Project/paplot/releases/

-| Launch a command prompt that exists in the folder where you installed python.
+| Launch Command prompt, which you can find in the folder where you installed python.
-| When installing WinPython-64bit-3.5.1.2 as a standard, it is next.
-(Windows7)
+| When installing WinPython-64bit-3.5.1.2 as a standard, the command prompt is at the following (Windows7):
 |

 ``C:\\Program Files\\\WinPython-64bit-2.7.10.2\\WinPython Command Prompt.exe``